-dark gray, very cherty and siliceous.
-It also contains light gray siltstone interbedded with shale.
-The unit has been altered and silicified and few if any macro fossils are observable.
-Outcrops near Hicks Dome are composed of very cherty iron rich siliceous fractured limestone.
-An outcrop of this unit along Hicks Branch include a non-calcareous siliceous residuum with interbeds of clay.
+Z Fort Payne Formation Limestone, siltstone, and chert.
+The limestone is fine grained, dark gray, very cherty, and siliceous.
+It also contains light-gray siltstone interbedded with shale.
+The unit has been altered and silicified, and few if any macrofossils are observable.
+Outcrops near Hicks Dome are composed of a very cherty, iron-rich, siliceous fractured limestone.
+An outcrop of this unit along Hicks Branch includes a non-calcareous siliceous residuum with interbeds of clay.

-CC Springville Shale Shale and clay.
+AA Springville Shale Shale and clay.
 The shale is green-gray clay shale.
 The only exposure of this unit observed in the quadrangle was along Hicks Branch.

-DD Chouteau Limestone Limestone.
+BB Chouteau Limestone Limestone.
 The unit is a medium green-gray micritic limestone.
-The only exposure of this unit observed in the quadrangle was along Hicks Branch.

-EE Hannibal Shale Shale and siltstone.
+CC Hannibal Shale Shale and siltstone.
 The unit is a thin gray-green siltstone and shale.
 The only exposure of this unit observed in the quadrangle was along Hicks Branch.

-FF New Albany Shale Shale and siltstone.
-This unit is divided into three members which in ascending order are the Sweetland Creek Shale Member, Grassy Creek Shale, and the Saverton Shale.
-The shales are black to greenish and blueish-gray fissile shale that may be either silty or calcareous.
+DD New Albany Shale Shale and siltstone.
+This unit is divided into three members, which in descending order are the, Saverton Shale, Grassy Creek Shale, and the Sweetland Creek Shale.
+The shales are black to greenish and bluish-gray fissile shale that may be either silty or calcareous.
 Some of the more calcareous layers may grade into argillaceous limestones, but these are thin and rare.
-The unit is dominantly a black fissile shale with pyrite and few observable macro fossils.
+The unit is dominantly a black fissile shale with pyrite and few observable macrofossils.
 Good exposures of this units are present along a tributary of Hicks Branch.

-GG St Laurent Cherty and siliceous limestone and dolostone.
-The unit was originally limestone but has been mostly silicified to a cherty or siliceous residuum at the surface.
+EE St. Laurent Cherty and siliceous limestone and dolostone.
+The unit was originally limestone, but has been mostly silicified to a cherty or siliceous residuum at the surface.
 Subsurface data indicate the unit is a cherty argillaceous limestone.

-HH Grand Tower Cherty limestone and dolostone.
-The unit is dominated by light gray lithographic and siliceous limestone.
+FF Grand Tower Limestone Cherty limestone and dolostone.
+The unit is dominated by light-gray lithographic and siliceous limestone.

-II Clear Creek Chert Cherty limestone and dolostone.
-The chert is light gray to white and the limestone has been altered to a siliceous porous rock with clasts of brachiopods.
+GG Clear Creek Chert Cherty limestone and dolostone.
+The chert is light gray to white, and the limestone has been altered to a siliceous porous rock with casts containing the brachiopods Amphigenia curta and Eodevonaria arcuata.